Air Freight: Learning the Basics to Optimize Your Global Supply Chain

 Characteristics: Often this type of air shipment still operates on a regular schedule.
 With this type of service, shippers simply defer their air cargo to the third, fourth, or fifth business day.
 This type of air cargo often offers the greatest cost savings due to the potential for longer transit times.

 That just about sums up the basics of air freight, but by no means covers everything you need to know about the importance of incorporating air cargo into your supply chain.
-For a better understanding of air cargo, read the new white paper, Optimizing Your Supply Chain with Air Cargo, which takes a deeper look at the many facets and benefits of air cargo.
+For a better understanding of air freight and incorporating it into your supply chain, read the white paper, Optimizing Your Supply Chain with Air Cargo, which takes a deeper look at the many facets and benefits of air freight.